vwall/compass-twitter-bootstrap/README.md

 @remark: if some Ruby-genius wants to automate this feel free

-## TWITTER BOOTSTRAP
+## BOOTSTRAP

-Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
+Bootstrap is a toolkit for kickstarting CSS for websites, apps, and more.
 It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.

 To get started -- checkout http://getbootstrap.com!